-Sita moved to Ayodhya, but after a while, voluntarily agreed to go into exile in the forest for 14 years with Rama and Lakshmana.
+Sita moved to Ayodhya but, after a while, voluntarily agreed to go into exile in the forest for 14 years with Rama and Lakshmana.
 In the Dandaka forest, Sita was guarded by Rama and Lakshmana.
 One day Sita took a liking to a golden deer running by, and she asked Rama to catch him.

-Sita means that the earth is sacred, that nature is sacred and that you want to feel good in nature.
+Sita means that the Earth is sacred, nature is holy, and you want to feel good.
 Sita has spent a large part of her life in nature.
 She was in exile with Rama in the forest.
-Later she was also in the Ashram of Valmiki in the forest.
-Sita loved nature and Sita is also considered the embodiment of nature.
-But Sita is also a joy.
-Sita also means feeling joy and love, even if the outer life is not so beautiful.(Last Updated On: April 21, 2021)
+Later she was left in the Ashram of Valmiki in the woods as a single mother.
+Sita is one of the female role models and is also considered the embodiment of nature.
+Sita means feeling joy and love, even if the outer life is not so beautiful.

 Goddess Sita and Holyness